Duration

 Programme overview

-Viewed as ‘an MBA for engineers,’ this prestigious taught programme is offered jointly with the University of Auckland Business School.
+Often described as 'an MBA for engineers', this taught programme is offered in partnership with the University of Auckland Business School, blending advanced engineering knowledge with cutting-edge business acumen.

 Programme structure